-Risk appetite is the "amount and type of risk that an organization is prepared to pursue, retain or take".
+Risk appetite is the "amount and type of risk that an organisation is prepared to pursue, retain or take".
 This is reviewed annually alongside this framework.
+The current risk appetite framework outlines the Council's approach to risk appetite as well as how to determine and evaluate risk appetite.

 As an organisation we have identified our strategic risks and have a process in place to control and monitor them.
-We regularly review them (at least annually) to ensure that the corporate risk register remains up-to-date.
+We regularly review them (at least quarterly) to ensure that the corporate risk register remains up-to-date.
 We also have a system in place to identify project and operational risks at an early stage and again to control and monitor them effectively.